SwiftUI-Plus/Containers/README.md

 # Containers

+> Also available as a part of my [SwiftUI+ Collection](https://benkau.com/packages.json) – just add it to Xcode 13+

 Useful SwiftUI container view's for additional convenience.

 Includes:

 -   FittingGeometryReader (auto-sizes its height)
 -   ScrollableView (support various contentMode options)
 -   LayoutReader (supports readable and other other guides)
 -   PageView (TabView in paging style but supports auto-sizing)
 -   UIKit View (Easily nest UIView's in SwiftUI, including auto-sizing)

 ## FittingGeometry